Çevik Bir

 He became a four-star general and served three years as vice chairman of the Turkish Armed Forces, then appointed commander of the Turkish First Army, in Istanbul.
 While he was vice chairman of the TAF, he signed the Turkish-Israeli Military Coordination agreement in 1996.

 Çevik Bir became the Turkish army's deputy chief of general staff shortly after the Somali operation and played a vital role in establishing a Turkish-Israeli entente.

-Çevik Bir retired from the army on August 30, 1999.
+He retired from the army on 30 August 1999.
 He is a former member of the Association for the Study of the Middle East and Africa (ASMEA).

-On April 12, 2012, Bir and 30 other officers were taken in custody for their role in the 1997 military memorandum that forced the then Turkish government, led by the Refah Partisi (Welfare Party), to step down.
+On 12 April 2012, Bir and 30 other officers were taken in custody for their role in the 1997 military memorandum that forced the then Turkish government, led by the Refah Partisi (Welfare Party), to step down.
+On 11 September 2021, the General Staff Personnel Presidency reported to the Ankara 5th High Criminal Court, where the case was heard, that the administrative action was taken to demolish the 13 retired generals convicted in the February 28 trial.
+Thus, Çevik Bir was demoted.

 Çevik Bir, one of the generals who planned the process, said "In Turkey we have a marriage of Islam and democracy. (…) The child of this marriage is secularism.
 Now this child gets sick from time to time.
 The Turkish Armed Forces is the doctor which saves the child.
 Depending on how sick the kid is, we administer the necessary medicine to make sure the child recuperates".